 So, how am I earning income from my blogs?

 I’m more of a freelancer and content creator than I am a blogger.
 But blogging got me where I am today.
 And blogging is still a huge part of my online strategy.

 I used to run several blogs in the past and each one earned a certain amount of income.
 Recently I decided to consolidate the content of those blogs here at FVM since most of the blogs were in similar niches.

 So as of 2023, I earn income predominantly from this website/blog at Fabrizio Van Marciano dot com.
 And yes, freelancers can earn income from blogging.
 That’s essentially how it all started for me.

 Passive income, as in affiliate marketing, actually makes up 35 to 40% of my overall monthly income.

 60% now comes from providing services as a website designer, front-end web developer, and content creator through various connected channels, such as my YouTube channel.

-I’m absolutely OK with this because I’m equally passionate about my freelance and content creation business as I am about blogging for my business.
+I’m OK with this because I’m equally passionate about my freelance and content creation business as I am about blogging for my business.

 It’s OK to have multiple passions, it’s what being an online entrepreneur is all about, right?